 What are the selection criteria?

-Selection will occur following the March 12, 2020 deadline; only applications with a status of Complete will be considered for a CHET Advance Scholarship award.
+Selection will occur following the March 12, 2020 deadline (updated to March 31, 2020); only applications with a status of Complete will be considered for a CHET Advance Scholarship award.

 Applicants wishing to be considered for the Merit award must complete a civic engagement assignment as follows: Student must interview a community, civic, or government leader and complete the following questions on the application, with attention to grammar, critical thinking and reflection on their civic engagement topic, and organization and overall presentation: